jameshfisher/jameshfisher.com/_posts/2017-01-02-c-bitfields-masks.md

 ---
-title: "How do I pack bits in C?
-(An answer using masks)"
+title: How do I pack bits in C?
+(An answer using masks)
+tags:
+  - c
+  - programming
+  - bitwise-operations
+  - data-structures
+taggedAt: '2024-03-26'
 ---

 An exercise in packing information into bits instead of bytes.